UWRealityLab/StructuralQueryToolkit/README.md

 ### (Optional) Enabling random sampling radius

-To mitigate the effects of noise during your measurements, you can enable the sampling of multiple points around your clicks.
+To mitigate the effects of noise during your pole measurements, you can enable the sampling of multiple points around your clicks.

 By default, random sampling is disabled.
 To enable it or to change its settings, go to the "Settings" object in your hierarchy view.